Public Engagement and Outreach

 The “Long Night of Research” is a nation-wide event funded by the Federal Ministry of Science, Research and Economy and the Ministry for Transport, Innovation and Technology, and supported by the Federal Ministry of Education and Women’s Affairs.

-The next “Long Night of Research” will take place on April 13th, 2018.
+The next “Long Night of Research” will take place in Spring 2020.
 Further information can be found on the “Long Night of Research” website.